natasharp/fullstack2020-part0-part1-part2/part1/anecdotes/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Anecdotes app is small and simple React app, that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+App is displaying anecdote of day, and provides voting for different anecdotes.

 ## Available Scripts